Hiwonder-docs/BusLinker/source/docs/1_BusLinker_V3.0_Servo_Debugging_Board_User_Manual.md

 <img src="..\_static\media\chapter\section_3\image_12.png" class="common_img" style="width:600px;"/>

-In this module, the servo ID and the baud rate for communication between the PC software and the servo can be changed.
+In this panel, the servo ID and the baud rate for communication between the PC software and the servo can be changed.
 Servo IDs range from 1 to 253, and eight baud rate options are available.

 ② **Control Mode — Operation Mode**

 <img src="..\_static\media\chapter\section_3\image_13.png" class="common_img" style="width:600px;"/>

-In this module, the servo can be set to three modes: **Position**, **Velocity (Closed-Loop)**, and **PWM (Open-Loop)**.
+In this panel, the servo can be set to three modes: **Position**, **Velocity (Closed-Loop)**, and **PWM (Open-Loop)**.

 In **Position** mode, the servo operates in servo mode.
 In **Velocity (Closed-Loop)** and **PWM (Open-Loop)** modes, the servo operates in motor mode.